 In addition to identifying people at risk of Ebola infection, a key strategy for fighting future outbreaks to develop vaccines and medications to fight them.

-Currently, no approved vaccine exists for Ebola, although research by several groups is ongoing.
+Currently, no approved vaccine exists for Ebola, although is ongoing.
 The Food and Drug Administration has also added Ebola to its list of neglected diseases, hoping to spur research by pharmaceutical companies.

 A successful Ebola vaccine would provide people with long-term immunity against the virus.
 But some researchers say this type of medical approach is unlikely to be effective on its own.